-- 9.1.
+9.1.
 GENERAL.
-All board action regarding licensure shall be governed by Ark.
+All Board action regarding licensure shall be governed by Ark.
 Code Ann. §§ 17-17-101 et seq. and, when applicable Ark.
-Code Ann. §§ 25-15-208 through 213. - 9.2.
+Code Ann. §§ 25-15-208 through 213.

+9.2.
 REQUIREMENT TO KEEP CURRENT ADDRESS ON FILE.
-All auctioneers or auction house owners holding a license issued by the board are required to provide the board with written notice of any change in business address and/or primary mailing address within 30 days of the change.
-Upon receipt of a notice of change of address, the Board shall issue a new license for the unexpired period of time as required.
-Service of notices of hearing sent by mail will be addressed to the latest address on file with the board. - 9.3.
-APPLICANT QUALIFICATIONS.
-Each applicant for a license shall make application to the Board upon a form and in such a manner as the Board may require at least thirty (30) days prior to the date of examination.
-Each applicant shall:
+All auctioneers or auction house owners holding a license issued by the Board are required to provide the Board with written notice of any change in business address, primary mailing address, or email address within 30 days of the change.
+Upon receipt of a notice of change of business address, the Board shall issue a new license for the unexpired period of time.
+All notices from the Board will be addressed to the last known mailing addressed on file with the Board.